Collaborative Law Solicitors

 What is collaborative law?

-Collaborative practice has been designed to offer a more respectful and less stressful approach to dealing with separation and divorce.
-It can help those involved to come to an agreement on financial and children arrangements, whilst also helping couples to maintain a positive relationship.
+Collaborative practice offers a more respectful and less stressful approach to dealing with separation and divorce than court proceedings.
+It can allow you to reach an agreement on a financial settlement and arrangements for children whilst helping you to maintain a positive relationship with your former partner.

 For a collaborative divorce, you must both be in agreement that this is the approach you wish to take and be committed to maintaining honest and open communication throughout.